anddssan/CLOUDe/README.md

     install.packages("devtools")
     library(devtools)
     install_version("liquidSVM", "1.2.0")
+    install.packages("xgboost")

-The CLOUDe package comes with the script CLOUDe.r and an ExampleFiles directory containing example files to help you get started.
+The CLOUDe package comes with the script CLOUDe.R and an ExampleFiles directory containing example files to help you get started.

 The CLOUDe package can be loaded in R with the command:

-    source("CLOUDe.r")
+    source("CLOUDe.R")

-Note that this command assumes that you are in the directory where the CLOUDe.r script is located.
+Note that this command assumes that you are in the directory where the CLOUDe.R script is located.

 To run CLOUDe, you will need to provide an input file containing expression data for sets of genes that underwent deletion events.
 The format of this file is described in the next section, and an example file called EmpiricalData.data is provided in the ExampleFiles directory.